nathasm/bitgo-sa/README.md

 There are a number of components that were written for the client.
 There is a container which manages state and the updates coming from the server.
 The remaining components are presentation components responsible for displaying the data.

-#### AppContainer
+#### App

-`AppContainer` is a container component responsible for opening up the websocket connection to the server and processing the updates.
+`App.js` is a stateful component responsible for opening up the websocket connection to the server and processing the updates.
 It uses the `useReducer` React hook to manage state.
+It is also responsible for using ChartJS to draw the graph.
+When the state changes it re-computes the dataset to be passed to the Line chart which is responsible for rerender the chart.

 #### TweetReducer

-`TweetReducer` is a reusable reducer which effectively will append new updates to the component state.
+`TweetReducer.js` is a reusable reducer which effectively will append new updates to the component state.
 The state is indexed by keyword and each entry into the object contains an array of time/score tuples.

-#### BarApp
+#### GraphConfig

-`BarApp` is the top-level presentational component.
-Its main responsibility is to set up the layout and render the different graphs.
+`GraphConfig.js` just contains some default settings and options that are used to render the Line chart

-#### BarGraph
+#### GraphConfig

-`BarGraph` is another presentation component that simply will take data in data and display a graph
+`GraphConfig.js` just contains some default settings and options that are used to render the Line chart